maximemorge/AmdahlDemonstation/README.md

 ## Use case

 The value of PI can be calculated approximately using the following method of approximating PI:

 1. Inscribe a circle in a square

 2. Generate randomly points in the square

-3. Determine the number of points in the square that are also in the circle Then, PI ~ 4 * number of points in the square.
+3. Determine the number of points in the square that are also in the circle.
+Then, PI ~ 4 * number of points in the square.
 Note that the more points generated, the better the approximation is.

 This computation is easy to parallelize since:

 - all point generations are independent;

 - there is no need for data shared and synchronization.

 In order to parallelize the computation, the loop is divided into equal portions that can be executed by a pool of workers.